Heterogeneous Responses to Continuous Treatments: A Cluster-Based Causal Framework: Simulation study

 where $e_i \sim N(0,1)$, $\forall i$.

-We compute again the BIC criterion for different values of $C$ and choose the optimal number of clusters with the Elbow criterion.
-Figure \ref{fig:combinedsim1g5} shows the boxplots of the clustering accuracy, computed with the Rand Index (Figure \ref{fig:simg5ri}), and of the selected number of clusters $C$ (Figure \ref{fig:simg5gsel}) over the $1000$ simulations.
+Before applying the Cl-DRF estimator, we need to choose the number of clusters $C$.
+Following Section \ref{section:test}, we compute the IC criterion \eqref{eq:bic} for different values of $C$ and choose the optimal number of clusters using the data-driven approach discussed in \eqref{eq:bic}, which is based on the Elbow criterion.
+Figure \ref{fig:combinedsim1} shows the boxplots of the clustering accuracy, computed with the Rand Index, and of the selected number of clusters $C$ across $500$ simulations.

-The results in Figure \ref{fig:combinedsim1g5} highlight that choose the correct number of clusters in all the $1000$ simulations.
-Therefore, the average Rand Index is again about unity, suggesting a very good cluster reconstruction properties of our Cl-DRF estimator.
-Therefore, Figure \ref{fig:combinedsim1g5} highlights that the approach adopted for the number of clusters selection is appropriate even when the number of clusters is larger.
-Moreover, the Cl-DRF well reconstructs the ground truth if a correct number of clusters is specified.

-We then evaluate the property of the Cl-DRF approach in estimating good DRFs from the policy perspective.
-The average DRF, for each of the $C=5$ clusters, in the case of $n=400$ are shown in Figure \ref{fig:g5drf400}, while the case of $n=800$ is shown in Figure \ref{fig:g5drf800}.

-The figures highlight an important overlap between the colored lines, representing the true treatment-outcome relationships, and the black solid lines representing the ADRFs estimated with the Cl-DRF estimator.
-Therefore, we again get evidence of the usefulness of the Cl-DRF for policy purposes, since it allows a correct reconstruction of both the cluster structure and of the true ADRFs.